lakshmi-kannan/docs-1/source/architecture.rst

 Detailed Architecture
 =====================

+FlexSwitch software is a collection of L2, L3 protocols and some infrastructure components.
+All FlexSwitch daemons are designed like micro servers.
+Each protocol/infrastructure daemon provides APIs using RPC mechanism.
+Currently we use `ApacheThrift <https://thrift.apache.org/>`_ as RPC mechanism

+FlexSwitch software uses database to store configuration, state and events information.
+Currently we use `Redis <http://redis.io/>`_ as our database.
+All components of FlexSwitch use `Nano Message <http://nanomsg.org/>`_ for notifying various events.

+FlexSwitch also provides SDK for accessing all the REST APIs.
+The goal is to have SDK available in Java, Golang, Python Currently we support only `Python SDK<https://github.com/snaproute/flexsdk>`

 System Architecture
 ^^^^^^^^^^^^^^^^^^^
 .. image:: images/Software_Architecture.png

 System Components
 ^^^^^^^^^^^^^^^^^
-FlexSwitch software is a collection of L2, L3 protocols and some infrastructure components.
-All FlexSwitch daemons provide IPC based APIs

 Infrastructure Daemons
 ^^^^^^^^^^^^^^^^^^^^^^